London

 Perfect for: Families looking for an easy, approachable city experience with familiar sights and endless things for kids to see and do.

 When to Visit: Year-round.
-The weather is generally mild, with festive winters and summers that bring plenty of outdoor experiences.
+The weather is generally mild, with festive winters and summers that bring plenty of outdoor experiences, but light rain is also common and sometimes unpredictable.

 Combine with: Any other European destination - London is one of the easiest gateways to Europe and a great place to start or end a trip.